stephengladney/fetchy/README.md

 # fetchy

 Fetchy is a wrapper for JavaScript's fetch method that automatically throws an error on 400-500 statuses and accepts generics for type-safe returns.
-It also includes a `handleStatus` method for
+It also includes a `handleStatus` method for executing different callbacks to specific statuses.

 ## How to Use